manyducksco/borf/packages/woofe/README.md

 Woofe is a front end framework that aims to cover the most common needs of modern web apps.
 It handles [routing](#routing), [global](#globals) state, components (called [views](#views)) and [data binding](#state), all out of the box.

+## Terms

+- App
+- Component (anything you write that plugs into woofe)
+  - View
+  - Local (member of 'state components' alongside Global)
+  - Global (member of 'state components' alongside Local)
+- Author (developer using woofe)
+- User (end user of the app)

 ## Installation

 ### CDN

 Woof includes everything you need to make a fully functioning web app by importing the `woofe` module from a CDN.
 We recommend Skypack or Unpkg, as shown below.
-This is the fastest way to get up and running without configuring a build step.
+This is the fastest way to get up and running in a browser without configuring a build step.

 ```js
 import { ... } from "https://cdn.skypack.dev/woofe";